TymanWasTaken/cascade/docs/commands.md

 }
 ```

-As seen in the code above, `CascadeMessage is an extension of Message` is an extension of `Message`.
+As seen in the code above, `CascadeMessage` is an extension of `Message`.
 It adds three properties as seen below.
 - `CascadeMessage#parse` - Info about how the message was parsed, contains things like alias used and prefix used.
 - `CascadeMessage#client` - The curent `CascadeClient` that recievied this message
 - `CascadeMessage#globalFlags` - Information about the global flags in this message (no current guide for this, will be made later)